Double Bonus – Military Retirees Can Receive Retirement and VA Disability Benefits

-When it comes to VA Disability Compensation, a veteran usually cannot receive VA pay in conjunction with any other kind of benefit related to the VA or to the military.
+When it comes to VA Disability Compensation, a veteran usually cannot receive VA disability payments in conjunction with any other kind of benefit related to the U.S. Department of Veterans Affairs or to the military.
 It’s either one or the other (or whichever is the higher benefit).
-However, under certain circumstances, military retirees can receive both military retiree pay and VA disability compensation at the same time.
-Two types of benefits provide this dual receipt of pay: Concurrent Retirement and Disability Pay (CRDP), and Combat-Related Special Compensation (CRSC).
-This post is going to talk about CRDP, as previous posts have provided detailed explanations on CRSC.

-Until 2004, military retired veterans could not receive full retirement and VA compensation at the same time.
+Until 2004, retired military members could not receive full military retired pay and VA compensation at the same time.
 They were obliged to waive one or the other.
 Because VA compensation is tax-free and often the greater benefit, veterans would choose this type of pay.
 Accordingly, the amount of military retirement pay would be reduced by the amount of their VA disability compensation (dollar to dollar).
 In cases in which the veteran was receiving VA compensation at the 100% level, the VA benefit often exceeded retirement pay.

 However, there was much dispute over this prohibition of receiving dual benefits.
 Interested parties argued that this prohibition was discrimination against military retirees.
 As a result, the 2004 National Defense Authorization Act (NDAA) ruled that military retirees who had a 50% or higher disability rating could receive VA compensation and their full retirement benefit.